 Numbers on movements and cases

 Numbers stamped or neatly engraved into a watch case or on a movement are most often the manufacturer's serial numbers, but in some cases they are references to a patent or registered design which can tell us something about the watch.
-References to patents or registered designs usually have some text in addition to the number, and the numbers are fairly short.
+References to patents or registered designs usually have some text in addition to the number, and the numbers are fairly short, six or seven digits.
 Long strings of numbers on their own are usually serial numbers.

-Quite often there are little scratched marks that have obviously been made by hand inside the back of a watch case.
-These are watch repairer's or watchmaker's marks from when the watch has been serviced over the years, they help them to identify their work if a customer brings the watch back later.
-Sometimes they include a date, which shows when the watch was serviced, but others are codes and to find out exactly what they meant you would need to ask the watchmaker.
+Quite often there are small scratched marks inside the back of a watch case that have obviously been made by hand.
+These are watch repairer's marks from when the watch has been serviced over the years.
+Mechanical watches, especially older ones with cases that are not fully water or dust proof, need servicing every few years, so a watch that had been in use for twenty or thirty years before it was put in a drawer and forgotten may have been serviced five or six times; possibly by a different watch repairer each time.
+The marks scratched by the watch repairer help them to identify their own work if a customer brings a watch back later with a problem.
+This is by far the easiest way for a watch repairer to verify that he worked on the watch.
+Sometimes the marks include a date, which shows when the watch was serviced, but others are coded and to find out exactly what they meant you would need to ask the person who made the mark.

 Watch movement serial number